 The state map series proved so popular that in 1915 the company came out with an updated series of these cards.
 The maps sometimes had new vignettes, the statistics were updated, and roads added.

 Welcome to the Antique Prints Blog, a blog about original prints from the seventeenth to the early twentieth century, with a primary focus on historical prints of the eighteenth and nineteenth centuries.
 This is a blog for anyone interested in this topic.
 Comments and suggestions are always welcome.

-Christopher W. Lane is co-owner of The Philadelphia Print Shop, Ltd., which he founded along with Donald H. Cresswell in 1982.
+Christopher W. Lane is owner of The Philadelphia Print Shop West, in Denver.
+In 1982, he founded, along with Donald H. Cresswell, the Philadelphia Print Shop.
+He moved to Denver in 2010.
 Besides buying and selling, Chris researches, lectures and writes extensively on old prints and maps.
 He has written numerous articles that have appeared in journals and books, as well as a series of booklets on print and map collecting.
 Chris has also authored Prints of Philadelphia (1990 with D.H.
 Cresswell), Impressions of Niagara (1993) and Panorama of Pittsburgh (2008), and has curated several print exhibitions.
 In 1991, Chris was on the “panel of experts” for the American Historical Print Collectors Society’s project of the New Best 50 Currier & Ives prints.
-Beginning in 1997, Chris has appeared, along with his partner, as the regular print and map appraisers for public television’s Antiques Roadshow.
+Beginning in 1997, Chris has appeared as the regular print and map appraisers for public television’s Antiques Roadshow.